PayThePizzo/Data-Structures-and-Algorithms/8 - Graphs/0 - GRAPH.md

 ![undirected graph ex](https://github.com/PayThePizzo/DataStrutucures-Algorithms/blob/main/Resources/undirectedgex.png?raw=TRUE)

 The minimum number of edges is 0.
 The maximum number of edges can be found as `(n^2)-n/2`

+---

+## Implementations
+In computer science, regardless of the type of graph used, the most common implementations to represent these data structures are:
+1. Adjacency List
+2. Adjacency Matrix
+3. Incidence Matrix

+Let's focus on some more definitions

+### Adjacency - Vertices' POV
+Two vertices u,v **are adjacent** if there is an edge that connects them.

+### Incidence - Edge's POV
+For an edge, we would say that the edge (u,v) is **incident** to the vertices u,v.